Model soups: averaging weights of multiple fine-tuned models improves accuracy without increasing inference time: Additional baselines

 Table~\ref{tab:distill} also introduces stochastic augmentation.
 For each data point, stochastic augmentation randomly applies minimal, medium, or strong data augmentation.
 Additionally, Table~\ref{tab:fixaug} explores an alternative method for merging augmentations together.
 This augmentation policy, which we refer to as fix-aug, is introduced by \citet{fixaug}.
 For fix-aug, strong augmentation is used for all but the final epoch, which uses minimal augmentation.

-Next, Table~\ref{tab:ema} applies model soups to solutions which already average along the fine-tuning trajectory.
+Figure~\ref{fig:swa} and Figure~\ref{fig:swa-in22k} apply model soups to solutions which already average along the fine-tuning trajectory.
 Methods for averaging along an individual optimization trajectory include exponential moving averages (EMA)~\cite{szegedy2016rethinking} and stochastic weight averages (SWA)~\cite{izmailov2018averaging}.
-Since accuracy is high even from initialization we use EMA.
-While EMA improves the accuracy of a single model, we find that models without EMA are more amenable to souping.
-Regardless, the model soup improves over the best single model with EMA.
+We find that EMA and SWA can improve the accuracy of a single model but that model soups provide improvements even when applied to models which have weight-averaging along their trajectory.
+We try learning rates $10^{-5}$ and $3 \cdot 10^{-5}$ and three learning rate schedulers: constant, cosine annealing with restarts, and cosine annealing (all schedules have a short warm up period).
+In Figure~\ref{fig:swa} we fine-tune a CLIP pre-trained ViT-B/32, while Figure~\ref{fig:swa-in22k} fine-tunes an ImageNet-21k pre-trained ViT-B/32.

-Finally, Table~\ref{tab:sam} explores the relation between model soups and sharpness-aware minimization (SAM)~\cite{foret2021sharpnessaware}.
+Table~\ref{tab:sam} explores the relation between model soups and sharpness-aware minimization (SAM)~\cite{foret2021sharpnessaware}.
 In line with previous results, we find that SAM improves accuracy over vanilla fine-tuning.
 Souping two models trained with SAM improves over either individual model, although the magnitude of the gain is smaller than for vanilla fine-tuning.
 Souping models trained with and without SAM yields higher accuracy than souping models trained only with vanilla fine-tuning or only with SAM.